matomo-org/developer-documentation/docs/content-tracking.md

 In case there is no content name and no content piece we will fall back to the `title` attribute of the content block.
 The `title` attribute of the block element takes precendence over the piece element in this example.

 #### How do we detect the content target element?
 The content target is the element that we will use to detect the URL of the landing page of the content block.
 The target element is usually a link or a button element.
-Generally said the target doesn't have to be a URL it can be anything but in most cases it will be a URL.
-A target could be for instance also a tab-container

 We detect the target element either by the attribute `data-content-target` or by the class `.piwikContentTarget`.
 If no such element can be found we will fall back to the content block element.

-#### How do we detect the content target URL?
+#### How do we detect the content target?

-* The simplest scenario is that you provide us an HTML attribute `data-content-target` with a value anywhere within a content block or in a content block element itself.
+* Ideally you provide an HTML attribute `data-content-target` with a value anywhere within a content block or in the content block element itself.
-* If there is no such element we will look for an `href` attribute in the target element
+* If there is no such element we will search for an `href` attribute in the target element
 * If there is no such attribute we will use an empty string ""

 Examples: